 Set at the tip of the Seward Peninsula, overlooking the Bering Sea, Nome is perhaps the most famous gold rush town in Alaskan history.
 There are artefacts of the gold rush era to be seen everywhere, including abandoned dredges, turn-of-the-century steam engines, and old railroad tracks.
 Transfer to the airport and fly to Vancouver for an overnight stay.

 Your expedition ends back in Vancouver.
 Extend your holiday to spend some extra time in this vibrant city.
 Make the most of the summer weather and cycle around Stanley Park, or enjoy the scenic views at the Sea-to-Sky Gondola.
 Richmond Night Market boasts endless food stalls while Granville Island is the artsy hub.

 Included in your voyage

-- One night in Anchorage, including breakfast at the end of your voyage
+- Flight in economy class from Nome to Vancouver at the end of your voyage

 - Expedition cruise in a cabin of your choice